⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Server-side rendering (SSR)

 Where SSG can’t be used for some reason, people often turn to SSR because it largely solves the issues with SSG, but unfortunately, it does have some of its own drawbacks, as we’ll see in a moment.
 As covered earlier, SSR is similar to SSG in the sense that pages are generated on a server but the key difference is when the rendering happens.
-With SSR, pages are rendered at request time and for every request.
+With SSR, pages are rendered at request time for every request.

 How does it work?